 Tribal Gaming Grants

-Tribal Grant Application Process
+Tribal Grant Process For Non-Profit Entities

-Under tribal-state gaming compacts, Arizona tribe's share twelve percent of a portion of their annual gaming revenue with local school districts, state and local governments and other public entities to provide services that benefit the general public.
+Under tribal-state gaming compacts, Arizona tribes share twelve percent of a portion of their annual gaming revenue with local school districts, state and local governments and other public entities to provide services that benefit the general public.